arielccjr/Journal2025/README.txt

             : E (Universal Negative: "No A are B")
             : I (Particular Affirmative: "Some A are B").
-            : O (Particular Negative: "Some A are not B") ~STATEMENT: Propositions are combinations of words that express truth or falsity.
+            : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
         : Contradictory statements: One must be true, the other false.
             : Affirmation: “Socrates is wise.”
             : Negation: “Socrates is not wise.”